maibennett/sta235/exampleSite/content/Exams/midterm/mc72574/_index.md

 chapter: true
 ---

+{{% notice info %}}
+This exam was created exclusively for Magdalena Bennett (EID: mc72574), and every exam is different.
+You will be graded on the context of this exam.
+{{% /notice %}}

 # Instructions

-- This exam was created exclusively for Magdalena Bennett (EID: mc72574), and every exam is different.
-You will be graded on the context of this exam.

-- **Please don't communicate with anyone during the exam time, including after you have finished.** If there is any evidence of plagiarism or copy, all involved students will be referred to the Dean's Office.

 - Take a moment to **read the exam**, and ask any questions you might have promptly through the chat.